-The nose is balanced to prevent diving and it’s suitable for riders up to 230lbs.
+The nose is balanced to prevent diving and it’s suitable for riders up to 230 pounds.
 This surfboard is not just for beginners — even experienced riders will have a blast because of how easy it makes catching waves.

-The Verve package includes a leash and a screw-in fin set.
+The South Bay Board Co. package includes a leash and a screw-in fin set.
 Coming with everything you need to get started, this is another top contender as the best surfboard for beginners.

-Three rigid stringers provide for a high level of durability while reinforced rubber bumpers at the nose and tail are beginner-friendly, made to help you keep your balance while standing.
+Three rigid stringers provide for a high level of durability while high density EPS core makes this board light and beginner-friendly, helping you keep your balance while standing.

-This 10’ softboard includes an ankle leash and removable fins.
+This 7’ softboard includes an ankle leash and 3 removable fins help with tracking and stability.
 In my opinion the best beginner surfboard for the money!

 - Width: 22 Inches